Buying Property in GTA on Work Permit

 The Non‑Resident Speculation Tax (NRST) is a tax on the purchase or acquisition of an interest in residential property located in Ontario by individuals who are not citizens or permanent residents of Canada or by foreign corporations (foreign entities) and taxable trustees.

-As of March 30, 2022, the NRST rate will be increased from 15% to 20% and will be expanded to all regions of the province.
+As of October 25, 2022, the NRST rate has been increased from 20% to 25% and will be expanded to all regions of the province.

 The NRST applies in addition to the general Land Transfer Tax (LTT) in Ontario.